ryanhryu/cse15l-lab-reports/index.md

 ---
 # `cd (Change Directory)` switches the current working direcetory to the given path.
 ## 1) When it is used with no arguments,
-   - it defaults to the root directory, which in this case is */home*.
+   - It defaults to the root directory, which in this case is */home*.
      ![image](Screen Shot 2023-10-09 at 11.32.20 AM.png)
    - As you can see in the picture, the working directory was */home/lecture1* when the command was run, but it defaulted to */home* when *cd* was run without arguments.
    - This is because when *cd* is used without arguments, it indicates to the terminal that it wants to redirect to home directory.
    - Using *cd* without arguments do not generate an error.

 ## 2) When it is used with a path to directory as an argument,
-   - it redirects the working directory to the directory that is used as the arguement.
+   - It redirects the working directory to the directory that is used as the arguement.
      ![image](Screen Shot 2023-10-09 at 11.50.53 AM.png)
    - In this case, the working directory was /home.
 But when it is redirectred to the path *./lecture1*, it swtiches the working directory to */home/lecture1*